knaveightt/knv-elemental/README.md

 **Greater Stone Pearl**: Hardens obsidian to bedrock.
 Also transforms Stone->Magma->Lava and Cobble->Gravel->Sand->Glass
 **Ultimate Stone Pearl**: "Grav Bomb", huge timed shockwave explosion

+**Greater Ender Pearl**: Works like regular pearl, but attempt to switch positions of player with nearby entity
+**Ultimate Ender Pearl**: "Dimensional Rift", destroyes blocks in a radius and TP's items to player.
+TP's other mobs to center with endermen.

 ## Acquiring Pearls In-Game
 **Note:** Refer to this project's wiki for specific crafting recipes